-Some more UML sequence diagrams have been constructed to capture the main system scenarios.
 At the analysis phase of system development, we adopt a stereotyped version of UML sequence diagrams, where only actors and use cases are involved in the sequences, since no particular structural elements of the systems are known yet.
-This kind of sequence diagrams allow a pure functional representation of behavioural interaction with the environment and are particularly appropriate to illustrate workflow user requirements.
+This is illustrated by the sequence diagram of Fig. 3, whose purpose is to model the exchange of messages among the external actors and use cases depicted in Fig. 2, thus representing just a small increase in semantics detail to the use case diagram.
+Sequence diagrams of this kind allow a pure functional representation of behavioural interaction with the environment and are particularly appropriate to illustrate workflow user requirements.